THE WOGO TEAM

 Dr. Kathleen Hogan is in private practice at NH Orthopaedic Center in Southern New Hampshire where she specializes in hip and knee replacement.
 She attended Brown University Medical School and did her residency at the Medical University of South Carolina.
 She completed a fellowship in adult reconstruction at Harvard University (Brigham & Women’s Hospital).
 She enjoys skiing, tennis, and spending time with her daughter.

 Dr. Rinelda Horton is an orthopaedic surgeon with Kaiser Permanente Mid-Atlantic Medical Group in the Washington Metropolitan Area.
-She has been with the Permanente group for 13 years.
+She has been with the Permanente group for 16 years.
 Prior to that she was in private practice in North Carolina for 10 years specializing in joint replacement surgery.
 Dr. Horton completed her adult reconstruction fellowship at University Hospitals of Cleveland.
-She is married and has a college-bound son.
+She is married and has a son who is in college.
 In addition to working full-time, she loves to travel, go to concerts and attends basketball and football games with her family.

 Dr. Amanda Marshall-Rodgriguez is a fellowship trained joint reconstruction specialist at Tru Ortho in Texas.
 She recently moved into the private sector after 8 years of academic practice at the University of Texas Health Science Center in San Antonio where she was active in resident and medical student education.
 She continues to participate in NIH funded orthopedic basic science research.
 She enjoys fly fishing, hunting, and outdoor activities with her husband and four kids.